Recording & Mixing

 Recording in Studio:

-Typically singer-songwriters play acoustic guitar and external microphones are always used for this although I will also record the line-out socket (DI) if present.
-Deciding the position and type of microphones takes time, and it's time very well spent.
+Typically singer-songwriters play acoustic guitar and microphones are always used for this although I will also record the line-out socket (DI) if present.
+Deciding position and type of microphones is time very well spent.
 The musician can play and sing at the same time, or record the instrumental and sing to that afterwards.
 Whatever you are most comfortable with is best.

 Even if you are very well rehearsed, at least 3 takes per song will be recorded.
 Recording the whole song all through is the usual route to best result, although sections can be taken in turn.
-Click tracks are used entirely at the musician's preference.
+Click tracks are used entirely at the musician's preference, not mine!
+However, under many circumstances recording to a click eases the subsequent mix, often substantially so again all this is discussed in advance.

-I do all the mixing in the studio after the recording sessions, and you are not present for that.
-Depending on song complexity, each takes 6-10 hours to mix.
+I do the mix in studio after the recording sessions, and you are not present for that.
+Depending on complexity, each song takes 6-10 hours+ to mix.
 For this purpose I have an excellent true-hybrid system, i.e. a combination of computer processing (iMac and Logic Pro) interfaced with a Toft ATB32 analogue console (pic) and various lovely hardware processors.
 To my ears the result is warm, clear and musical and I love that way of working.

 Discussion with musicians (mix notes)